Deferring exams or applying for special consideration

 Occasionally, unplanned events or situations can arise that are beyond your control.
 If these circumstances are likely to impact on your exams, you may be eligible to apply for one of the following:

-A deferred exam – if you cannot attend your exam at the scheduled time due to exceptional circumstances.
+- A deferred exam – if you cannot sit your exam at the scheduled time due to exceptional circumstances.

 Before applying, check that you have grounds and evidence to be eligible.
 You must provide supporting documentation with your application.

-You are not eligible to apply for a deferred exam or special consideration in exam marking if:
+You are not eligible to apply for a deferred exam or special consideration in exam marking:

-Complete and submit a Deferring a Formal Examination application form with the required supporting documentation before or no later than three university working days after the date of the exam.
+Complete and submit an Application to Sit a Deferred Exam (Student login required) with the required supporting documentation before or no later than three university working days after the date of the exam.